 Place roast in refrigerator for 4-7 days.

-• Remove roast from bag, season with salt and pepper.
+Flip bag over 2 times a day. - Remove roast from bag, season with salt and pepper.

-Strain 1 cup of marinade into a measuring cup or bowl to add to the gravy.
+Strain 1 cup of marinade into a measuring cup or bowl to add to the gravy. - Melt 2 tablespoons of butter in a large pot.

 Add the roast to brown all sides, about 2 minutes per side.

-• Melt 2 tablespoons of butter in the pot.
+Set roast aside. - Melt 2 tablespoons of butter in the pot.

-• Add the reserved marinade and broth to the pot, scraping the brown bits off the bottom of the pot.
+Add the carrots, celery, and onion to the pot to saute for about 5 minutes. - Add the reserved marinade and broth to the pot, scraping the brown bits off the bottom of the pot.

 Add roast back to the pot.

-Cover and simmer on low heat for about 2-1/2 hours or until roast is tender.
+Cover and simmer on low heat for about 2-1/2 hours or until roast is tender. - Remove roast.

 Add cornstarch and water mixture to the pot.